What I Write

 I don’t like anything more high-tech than a watermill or a magnifying glass.

 I find interpersonal relationships between characters the most interesting.
 I also grew up around a lot of psychology talk.
 Therefore, my writings usually explore character relationships and dysfunction.
 (Yep, read that again: DYSFUNCTION.
-My characters are not perfect people, people!)
+My characters are not perfect people, people!
+So fuck off if you’re looking of idealistic characters and situations!)

 I write about SEX!
 That’s right.
 I write about it—and it will even be mentioned in the stories that are not sexually charged (oh yeah, and a lot of my stories are sexually charged!)!
 Sex is a massive force in human existence.
 It’s literally the reason the human race is still going!
 It powers a large part of our motivations.
 It’s very present in our lives and hard to ignore.
 I find it endlessly interesting, not to mention FUN to write about.
 I write about sex and I’m not sorry about that.
 If you don’t like to read about sex—get outta here, Aunt Bee!